Command-Line Authentication for Team Explorer Everywhere

 This example supplies an empty password by following the user and domain names with a comma.

 This example supplies no password at all.
 In this case, the command-line client will prompt the user for the missing password.

 This example is surrounded by double quotes because the credentials contain characters that shell programs consider special.
-User names, domains, and passwords may require quoting or escaping to be passed correctly to the tf command-line tool.
-For more information, see Quoting and Escaping.
+User names, domains, and passwords might require quoting or escaping to be passed correctly to the tf command-line tool.

 If you use the –noprompt option, you will not receive any prompt from the tf command-line tool.